 A few minutes in a bowl of ice water puts live crabs into a dormant state, making their ultimate demise a bit less harrowing for all involved.

-How do you get to the meat?
+So, how do you get to all that yummy meat?

 You could break the shells with your bare hands (risking a bit of bloodshed), or ...